Should You Withdraw Money Early From Your Retirement Account?

 Figuring out whether cashing out a portion of your retirement savings is worth it involves comparing other options to the taxes and penalties you'll owe.

-It might be an option—if the cost in taxes for the early distribution is less than the cost of putting those bills on your credit card or simply paying only the minimum on your credit card.
+It might be an option if the cost of taxes—for early distribution—is less than the cost of putting those bills on your credit card or paying only the minimum due.

 The feasibility of choosing Option A—taking the distribution—over Option B of just making minimum payments depends on a few factors:

 - Your age when the distribution was made: Early distribution penalties apply when you withdraw money from a retirement plan before you reach age 59½.

-- What type of retirement plan you have: Contributions to most retirement plans are made in tax-free dollars in many cases...until they're withdrawn.
-Then income tax comes due on the amount withdrawn in addition to those early distribution penalties.
+- What type of retirement plan you have: Contributions to some retirement plans are made in tax-free dollars, at least until they're withdrawn.
+Then income tax comes due on the amount was withdrawn in addition to those early distribution penalties.
 Roth account distributions are often not taxable.

-- How much you plan to withdraw: The penalty is a percentage, so the more you withdraw, the more of a penalty you could pay.
+- How much you plan to withdraw: The penalty is a percentage, so the more you withdraw, the more penalty you could pay.

 - What tax bracket you will likely be in at the time of the withdrawal: You'll take a more significant income tax hit if your tax bracket is higher now than you anticipate it will be when you retire.

 Early Distribution Penalties

 The early distribution penalty is 10% in addition to any income taxes that you'll owe on the withdrawal.
 This penalty increases to 25% if you withdraw the funds from a SIMPLE IRA and you began participating in that plan within the last two years.
-You might want to wait before withdrawing the money so you can avoid this penalty if you're close to age 59 1/2.
+You might want to wait before withdrawing the money to avoid this penalty if you're close to age 59 1/2.

 Exceptions to the Penalty